RandomY-2/Video_Game_EDA/README.md

  - used bivariate data analysis to **select 3 features that are correlated with global sale of a video game**, and
  - evaluated **5 regression algorithms** and **predicted video game sales** using Random Forest Regressor.

-After selecting appropriate features and tuning the parameters, the model achieves a mean suqared error of 3.17.
+After selecting appropriate features and tuning the parameters, the model achieves a **mean suqared error of 3.17**.

 ## EDA Samples